-The Board has a formal process and transparent process in place for appointment of directors which is led by the Chairman of the Board.
+The Board follows the Standard Practice Instruction ('SPI') on 'Appointments of Directors to Boards, Audit, Risk and Remuneration Committees, and appointments to Specified Executive Positions of Material Subsidiaries of The Hongkong and Shanghai Banking Corporation Limited ("HBAP")' for appointment of directors which is led by the Chairman of the Board.
 The Chairman reviews the structure, size and composition of the Board annually, or whenever appointments are considered, to ensure that the Board has a diverse mix of competencies, knowledge and experience, in order to enrich Board discussions and improve the quality of decision making.
-Directors are appointed by ordinary resolution by the shareholder.
+Directors are appointed by ordinary resolution by the shareholder or in line with the above SPI.
 There are no limits on the number of times a director may stand for re-election, subject to continued satisfactory performance.